iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 2 reviews"/>
 </p>

+> Exposure alert does not work, or I'll get a call next month that I've been exposed to COVID 6 weeks after it matters.
+A co-worker, that has the app with the alert ON, tested positive weeks ago.
+I work side by side with him everyday and found out a week after he was out why he was out.
+Not through the app though.<br> :date: __2021-01-31 00:01:31__

 > Only good if you live in PA.
 Not valid for anywhere else.<br> :date: __2021-01-24 17:58:17__